smas-docker/image-builders/README.md

 # image-builders
-All Atvanzt Docker images to support our piplelines
+All SMA Services Docker images for general support in piplelines and others.